-In between, the 1970 U.S. Open was won in a commanding fashion by Tony Jacklin, the last European to have earned the championship.
+In between, the 1970 U.S. Open was won in a commanding fashion by Tony Jacklin, the last European to have earned the championship, until Martin Kaymer won in 2014.
 The difficulty of the Minnesota golf course and the windy conditions on the first day caused scores to soar, causing a backlash among some of the players.
 The events of that year set in motion a number of changes for the course.

 The public debut of those changes, including the now-famous sixteenth hole, occurred in 1983, when Billy Casper emerged victorious in the U.S. Senior Open.
 The success of that championship paved the way for the return of Hazeltine to the international golf scene.